XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

-We further develop from a single generator to multiple generators in order to enhance the diversity of generated candidates.
+We further develop from a single generator to multiple generators to enhance the diversity of generated candidates.
 For a single user question, there can be multiple SQL queries that correspond to fulfill the intent.
 Therefore, we aim to develop additional models with different ways of generation to increase the likelihood of arriving at the correct answers through diverse outputs.
-To achieve this, we restructure the format variations with SQL to introduce greater diversity during model building.
-A key aspect is the variation of SQL writing patterns, encouraging the model to attempt using more complex SQL structures, thereby enhancing its ability to cover a wider range of challenging scenarios (as illustrated by $\mathrm{SQL}_1$ on the left side of Figure \ref{fig:ft1}, which demonstrates a preference for utilizing advanced queries).
-Furthermore, we also implement certain modifications to the aspect of SQL writing style, allowing the model to adopt variations in its writing conventions to increase diversity in the generated outputs (as demonstrated on the right side of Figure \ref{fig:ft1}, $\mathrm{SQL}_3$ presents a more standardized output representation).
-In practice, we conduct various aspects of reformulation on a subset of challenging queries to supplement the diverse training data.
+To achieve this, we introduce ``multi-format" SQL variations during model construction.
+These added reformulations fall into two primary types: (1) Structural Variations: Encouraging the model to use more complex structures (e.g., rewriting a subquery as a Common Table Expression (CTE)), as illustrated by $\mathrm{SQL}_1$ in Figure \ref{fig:ft1}.
+(2) Stylistic Variations: Adopting different writing conventions (e.g., standardizing keyword casing and table aliases), as shown by $\mathrm{SQL}_3$ in Figure \ref{fig:ft1}.
+These multi-format data are then used to train specialized generators, with the construction methods for these diverse variations detailed in Appendix II.B.
 By leveraging these formatted and multi-task data for joint fine-tuning, we obtain high-accuracy models with diverse SQL generation preferences.

 As shown in Figure \ref{fig:pipeline}, we provide the generation model with $p_s$ different schemas generated during the Schema Filter phase to expand the candidate pool.
 To further enhance the diversity of candidates, our framework not only integrates multiple fine-tuned models but also incorporates an ICL-based model to collectively generate $p_l$ candidate SQL queries, where $p_l = p_s * p_m$, and $p_m$ represents the number of generators.
 Moreover, for each generation, if the execution of the generated SQL encounters syntax errors or anomalous values, the corresponding generator will utilize execution feedback to regenerate a SQL query through its inherent self-refine capabilities.
 The complete process for multiple SQL generation is illustrated in Algorithm \ref{alg:sql_gen}.
 Please refer to Appendix I for details about the ICL-based generator.